7 West End shows suitable for teenagers this half term

 Everybody’s Talking About Jamie

 Get in on what the coolest West End theatregoers are talking about at Everybody’s Talking About Jamie.
 Set in a Sheffield high school, Jamie New has dreams of attending the school prom in a dress.
 Facing stigma from people around him, he’s supported by his mother Margaret, as well as school friends and a little help from a drag queen named Hugo to make his wishes become a reality and strut into the school prom.
-Set to star Layton Williams, Shane Richie and Hayley Tamaddon, a half term performance of Everybody’s Talking About Jamie will make you and your teenagers cry with laughter and sadness in one of Britain’s newest shows.
+Starring Layton Williams and Rita Simons, a half term performance of Everybody’s Talking About Jamie will make you and your teenagers cry with laughter.

 Give your teenager a history lesson they won’t forget at Six.
 Turning the wives of Henry VIII into pop princesses, hear the six wives tell their Tudor stories as they try and make it clear that they were treated the worst.
-With witty historical lyrics, you’ll want to get into Re-formation at the Arts Theatre to see this production return and be extended in the West End by popular demand for the Tudor takeoff that you need to see.
+With witty historical lyrics, you’ll want to get into Re-formation at the Arts Theatre to see this Olivier Award-nominated production in the West End for the Tudor twist that you need to see this half term!

 The Book of Mormon